cujojs/curl/README.md

 What is curl.js?
 ================

-curl.js is a small, but very fast AMD-compliant asynchronous loader.
+curl.js is a small and very fast AMD-compliant asynchronous loader.
 Size: 4.2KB (2.1KB gzipped) using Google's Closure Compiler.

 If you'd like to use curl.js for non-AMD modules (ordinary javascript files),